 Managing the Risk of Data Breaches with InsuranceInsurance Explained

+With such enormous costs associated with data breaches, managing their risk is becoming more and more important.
 Having adequate data breach insurance, also known as network security and privacy liability coverage, is a paramount consideration for organizations of all sizes and industries, but particularly those whose business model is dependent upon online interactions and transactions.

 Types of Insurance You Need to Cover Data Breaches

-Data breaches are rapidly increasing in complexity and can cross borders between coverage types, thus rendering standalone policies inadequate.
+Data breaches are rapidly increasing in complexity and can cross borders between coverage types, thus rendering standalone data breach insurance policies inadequate.
 For instance, a cyber insurance policy will protect your business from losses related to cyber attacks and security breaches that compromise the proprietary data stored on your networks.
 And a technology errors & omissions policy will cover your liability and legal costs if a client sues you because of a data breach on their network that stems from a failure on the part of your product or service.

 Thus, combining cyber liability and technology E&O policies into one program with shared limits and complementary coverage is a cost-efficient way to purchase business insurance for startups that provides optimal protection.

-Types of Data Breaches Insurance Can Cover
+Types of Attacks Data Breach Insurance Can Cover

 Data breaches can come from a variety of sources.
 Not every breach is caused by sophisticated hacking attempts and many can stem from human error or mundane oversights, which doesn’t make them any less damaging.
 To help you understand what your company is facing, here’s a breakdown of the most common data breach sources you may experience: